 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.

-Demonstrate leadership and organization skills by establishing priorities, setting realistic expectations, and completing objectives within a team environment.
+Demonstrate leadership and organizational skills by establishing work plans and priorities, setting realistic expectations, and completing objectives within a team environment.

 BSUS 7401 is offered as a part of the following programs: